-- JDBC and Multithreading

-- Performance Optimization

-- Transaction Isolation Levels and Access Modes
+- JDBC and Multithreading (page C-1) - Performance Optimization of JDBC Programs (page C-1) - Transaction Isolation Levels and Access Modes in JDBC (page C-6)

-JDBC and Multithreading
+C.1 JDBC and Multithreading

 Oracle JDBC drivers provide full support for, and are highly optimized for, applications that use Java multithreading.
 Controlled serial access to a connection, such as that provided by connection caching, is both necessary and encouraged.
 However, Oracle strongly discourages sharing a database connection among multiple threads.
 Avoid allowing multiple threads to access a connection simultaneously.
 If multiple threads must share a connection, use a disciplined begin-using/end-using protocol.